lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 the llm interface to the world. it does not matter to output information in high quality, it is enough if it is there and readable by the llm.

+hosting locally sucks because who lets their computer run 24/7?
+Who needs to host locally, if the content is public anyway? hosting on an external computer requires trust and is usually more expensive than necessary.
+Free options exist but they require negotiation.

+- local server that converts .md files when serving. with preview server.
+	- integrate as much as possible: small computer, server software, local drive,
+- platform service. pay per bandwidth and compute. at cost with donations. implement whatever structure I like. become a registry too? or host on subdomain. repo\.github\.io or github\.io\/repo.
+People can buy their domain if they like.
+	- google drive should also be a blogging platform
+	- twitch should be a spirit stream
+	- people can pay with microtransactions, reducing abstractions and forwarding the rules to the user

+2: clone that scrapes the network and negotiates between people.
+Hand over control to the clones.
+Extend smoothly into real world, as machines are introduced that can extend the clones. initially, information is stored on the central server.
+The system should be open enough such that there is a balance of power because the dying system could easily be salvaged, reproduced elsewhere.

+hosting locally is also slow. copying to various servers is faster. decentralized. how does tor work? data is distributed across many private servers? blockchain? web3?

+get the spirits into the world. what is holding them back? negotiation? a virtual clone. sometimes it is not possible to stream

+why would you want a clone? because it connects with people and ideas that are similar and allows to build rather than reinvent.

+1. universal publisher (thoughts, experience, weather data, sale/purchase offers, private cloud,...)
+	1. local server for anything
+	2. desktop software as interface
+	3. offer hosting
+2. clone and autoscraper, so much potential to replace things
+3. physical instantiation
+4. accelerate towards independent AI

+stream raw files, made web friendly if necessary
 ### other

 [https://docs.duck.sh/cli/#installation](https://docs.duck.sh/cli/#installation)